Tronic247/old-material-docs/README.md

 # [Tronic247 Material Docs](https://material.pages.dev/)
 The official docs for Tronic247 Material.

-## Install
+## Run docs locally using Python and git
 Just put in a terminal the following command:
-`git clone https://github.com/Tronic247/material-docs && python3 -m pip install mkdocs`
+`git clone https://github.com/Tronic247/material-docs && python -m pip install mkdocs`

 ## Launch
 Dynamic build (for development):

-`python3 -m mkdocs serve --watch-theme`
+`python -m mkdocs serve --watch-theme`

 Standard build (for production):

-`python3 -m mkdocs build`
+`python -m mkdocs build`

 ## Contributors
 These great people help to the documentation of the framework<br>